New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

 IceCube-Gen2 is a major expansion to the IceCube Neutrino Observatory, aimed at enhancing its ability to detect the highest-energy neutrinos~\cite{IceCube-Gen2:2020qha}.
 The IceCube-Gen2 optical array will deploy around 10,000 PMTs, more than doubling the current number in IceCube.
 Most of these sensors will be placed in adjacent ice, extending the detector's volume to roughly 8 times larger than that of the existing IceCube array.
 The expanded array is expected to increase the number of high-energy neutrinos and its highest energy reach, significantly improving the angular resolution and muon effective areas with increasing neutrino energies.
 The IceCube-Gen2 surface array, an air shower array consisting of scintillation panels and radio antennas that sits on top of the footprint of the optical array, and the IceCube-Gen2 radio array consisting of surface and deep antenna stations covering an area of $\sim$ 500 km$^2$, are also under discussion.
 Besides enhancing neutrino astronomy and providing high discovery potential for cosmic-ray astrophysics, IceCube-Gen2 will also probe fundamental properties of the neutrino itself.
 The neutrino interaction cross-section can be probed indirectly through absorption in the Earth, which will allow us to test Standard Model cross-section predictions and constrain BSM physics~\cite{IceCube:2017roe,Valera:2023boc}.
 Detecting energy-dependent variations in the flavor composition of the cosmic neutrino flux will enable us to differentiate between acceleration scenarios and source environments, as well as the structure of space-time itself~\cite{IceCube-Gen2:2023rds}.
-IceCube-Gen2 will also improve the search for the annihilation or decay of heavy dark matter, extending to the dark matter lifetimes beyond $10^{29}$~s scale~\cite{IceCube-Gen2:2020qha}.